Background on the Study and Guide

 The Guide aims to provide hands-on guidance to the mine action community on how to plan and implement transition processes.

-A Transition workshop on this study will also be organised in Geneva on 22-24 May 2013.
+A Transition workshop on this study was organised in Geneva on 22-24 May 2013.

-The main goal of the workshop is to promote strengthened national ownership of mine action programmes.
-The methodology will be hands-on-work to learn how to adapt approaches and tools to situations that mine action programmes face.
-The organisers will encourage collaboration among states, donors and the UN, with an understanding that successful transition to national ownership is not necessarily an exit plan for the donors and the UN, but a relationship that emphasises national control and ownership.
+The main goal of the workshop was to promote strengthened national ownership of mine action programmes.
+The methodology was hands-on-work to learn how to adapt approaches and tools to situations that mine action programmes face.
+The organisers encouraged collaboration among states, donors and the UN, with an understanding that successful transition to national ownership is not necessarily an exit plan for the donors and the UN, but a relationship that emphasises national control and ownership.

-The workshop will attract representatives from a wide range of national mine action programmes, international non-governmental organisations, UNMAS and UNDP.
+The workshop attracted representatives from a wide range of national mine action programmes, international non-governmental organisations, UNMAS and UNDP.

 For further information, please contact